8 rules for writing SMS messages that connect

 6. Be familiar and personal

 Considering customers probably don’t have your number stored, you should include your company name in your message.
 If your customer instantly recognises you, they won’t confuse your message with spam.
-You can also send from an alpha tag so your company name appears instead of a number.
+You can also send from an approved alpha tag so your company name appears instead of a number.
 Learn more about choosing a sender ID.

 7. Use attention-grabbing language